jeremybrooks/jinx/README.md

 ## Coding Conventions

-This project attempts to follow the Sun (now Oracle) [Java coding conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).
+This project attempts to follow the Oracle [Java coding conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).

 Since this library uses Gson to deserialize JSON documents into Java classes, the Java classes contain a lot of inner classes.
 This can be confusing at first glance.
 The classes in the package net.jeremybrooks.jinx.response should follow these guidelines: